Redworth/Humidifier-Project-Docs/docs/project_status.md

     communication is used to provide the information to an Arduino, which then controls the humidifier

+-   Device is controllable via Redworth mobile application and Google Assistant

 **Work in Progress:**

--   Working on adding Apple HomeKit, Google Home, and Amazon Alexa compatibility to the humidifier
+-   Working on adding Apple HomeKit and Amazon Alexa compatibility to the humidifier

 -   Working on developing alternative, more efficient, and